Daniel Reich is a partner in the International Arbitration and Public International Law practices.

-- Cairn Energy PLC in an UNCITRAL arbitration against the Republic of India.
+- Cairn Energy PLC in a UNCITRAL arbitration against the Republic of India.
 The claims are brought under the UK-India bilateral investment treaty.
 The dispute relates to retrospective tax measures adopted by the Indian Government.
-Over USD 5.5 billion is at stake.
+Over $5.5 billion is at stake.

-- A European energy company, seller in a long-term gas supply agreement, as Respondent in a gas price review arbitration brought by another European energy company (as buyer).
+- A European energy company, seller in a long-term gas supply agreement, Respondent in a gas price review arbitration brought by another European energy company (as buyer).
 Algerian law applied.
-Over USD 1.3 billion was at stake.
+Over $1.3 billion was at stake.

-- A North American agribusiness company as Respondent in an ICC arbitration initiated by European agribusiness companies.
+- A North American agribusiness company, Respondent in an ICC arbitration initiated by European agribusiness companies.
 The dispute related to the parties' rights of use with respect to proprietary biotechnology.
 French law applied.

 Yale Law School